PrevoleTraining/AmusementParkPassGenerator/README.md

 > Generates Pass for amusement park employees, vendors and guests.

+## Branch - Part 2 (Treehouse - Project 05)

+In this part, the goal is to refactor few business logic and to build the UI of the application.

+The UI must conform to the provided mockups or at least must be really similar to them.

+> You will now take the foundation you created in Project 4 (Amusement Park Generator (I)) and add the User Interface for the app, along with a short list of new features and entrant types handling.
+You might need to refactor some code in order to accommodate these changes.

+> Upon completion, you will have a functional iPad app, created entirely yourself!
+The app can take user input and create personalized entrant passes for all the entrant types.
+When the passes are being swiped at different locations in the park, business rules such as whether the entrant is allowed to access an area, whether the entrant can get a discount, will be tested.

+## How to test - Part 2 (Treehouse - Project 05)

+Launch the app with the simulator and play with the controls.
+On the main screen you can choose a category (top button bar) and then, if available, you can chose a sub category.
+These selections will prepare the creation of the pass.
+It will also decide which fields are required to be filled to create the pass.

+You can populate the fields with the corresponding button which will fill only the relevant fields.

+Pressing the generate pass button will create the pass and show the testing pass screen if there is no validation error.
+If there is validation errors, a popup will tell you what are the errors in the fields and the fields will be borderized with a red color.

+On the test screen, you will see details about the person and the pass if relevant.
+There are three buttons to test the different access types.
+The area, ride and discount accesses.
+For each type, all the possible accesses are checked.
+A selection of checkpoints are prepared to do these tests.
+In the result rectangle, you will see all the results for one sets of accesses at a time.

+You can go back to the main screen by pressing create new pass button

+## Known issues - Part 2 (Treehouse - Project 05)

+* In the screen to test the accesses, the inner shadow does not render properly.
+Right border of the shadow is not aligned with right border of textview
+* In the main screen, when the keyboard is shown on screen, it hides some fields.
+Workaround is to click on the button to hide the keyboard.

+## Notes for reviewer - Part 2 (Treehouse - Project 05)

+Regarding the exceeding expectations, I was not able to use the sounds.
+It will not be great to play the sound five times in a row when testing the five category of area accesses for example.
+The code is present and as it is the same than the two projects 2 and 3, I assume I can let this aside at the moment.
+You will find the code ready to use in the project.

 ## Branch - Part 1 (Treehouse - Project 04)

 In this part, the goal is to prepare the data model and the mechanism to manage